gabyrocha/gabyrocha/README.md

 ### Hi!
 I'm Gaby 👋

-- 💻 Graduated in Systems Analysis and Development
+- 💻 Graduated in Analysis and Systems Development.
 - 📫 You can reach me on: gabsfoxy@gmail.com
 ##